espressif/esp-matter/docs/en/faq.rst

         rm -rf ~/Library/Caches/Espressif/ComponentManager

-A1.14 ESP32-C2 log garbled, unable to perform Matter commissioning and other abnormal issues
+A1.13 ESP32-C2 log garbled, unable to perform Matter commissioning and other abnormal issues
 --------------------------------------------------------------------------------------------

 When encountering the above issues, the following possible causes may exist:
 1. Incorrect baud rate settings.
-See `UART console baud rate <https://docs.espressif.com/projects/esp-idf/en/latest/esp32c2/api-reference/kconfig.html#config-esp-console-uart-baudrate>`__.
+See `UART console baud rate`_
 2. Incorrect XTAL crystal frequency settings.
 The default XTAL crystal frequency in the SDK examples is 26 Mhz, if the ESP32-C2 board used for testing is 40 MHz, please change the configuration as `CONFIG_XTAL_FREQ_40=y`.
-See `Main XTAL frequency <https://docs.espressif.com/projects/esp-idf/en/latest/esp32c2/api-reference/kconfig.html#main-xtal-config>`__.
-You can check the XTAL frequency with this command.
+See `Main XTAL frequency`_ You can check the XTAL frequency with this command.

    ::